Ghosthunter (video game): Reception

 Ghosthunter received "mixed or average reviews," according to the review aggregation website Metacritic.

-Eurogamer's Ronan Jennings argued its only real positive attribute were its graphics, of which he wrote, "there are times in it where I have never seen anything so impressive in a game.
+Eurogamers Ronan Jennings argued its only real positive attribute were its graphics, of which he wrote, "there are times in it where I have never seen anything so impressive in a game.
 As you'd expect, things like texture detail and animation are superb, but it's not these aspects that steal the show.
 Rather it's the combination of breathtaking lighting and wonderful art that do the trick ...
 In Ghosthunter, there are certain scenes that made me stop playing and mutter 'my god' to myself."
 However, he was critical of the level design, the Astral-related puzzles and the "clunky" combat system.
 He concluded, "Ghosthunter once again raises the 'aesthetics versus gameplay' debate.
-It sports a stunning-looking world that's comfortable and satisfying to explore but for some reason the developer has tarnished this with a god-awful set of enemies and infuriating level design."

-Game Revolution's Brian Gee praised the graphics, but found the overall experience lacking: "While Ghosthunter sets up a freaky scene, it never does much to distinguish itself from your average action game.
+It sports a stunning-looking world that's comfortable and satisfying to explore but for some reason the developer has tarnished this with a god-awful set of enemies and infuriating level design."GameRevolutions Brian Gee praised the graphics, but found the overall experience lacking: "While Ghosthunter sets up a freaky scene, it never does much to distinguish itself from your average action game.
 There are no big scares and only mildly interesting action."

 GameSpy's Justin Leeper was critical of the combat mode and the puzzles, and although he praised the graphics, he concluded that "good graphics do not a good game make, and I don't consider Ghosthunter a particularly good game.
 It's passable at best, and surpassed by The Suffering in nearly every aspect.
 Sadly, Sony had the right idea in not bringing this title to the U.S., as it simply brings nothing new to the table.